 Also known as ‘Baklava’ world-wide, Pakhlava is a sinfully flavorsome pastry consisting of layers of dough, stuffed with nuts or pistachios, and coated with honey or syrup!
 Azerbaijan food doesn’t get better than this!

-A specialty of Sheki in North-west Azerbaijan, Halva comprises of chopped nuts sandwiched between thin layers of fried dough, normally savoured with tea.
+A speciality of Sheki in North-west Azerbaijan, Halva comprises of chopped nuts sandwiched between thin layers of fried dough, normally savoured with tea.

 This food of Azerbaijan is a type of pancake, stuffed with cheese, spinach, or minced lamb.

 10. Black Tea

 Among Azerbaijan food and drink, Black Tea holds a permanent important spot.
 It is the undisputed national drink of Azerbaijan.
 A huge part of daily life in Azerbaijan as well as Azeri cuisine, it is impossible to leave the country without sampling this fantastic type of tea.